OpenMendel/SnpArrays.jl/docs/src/index.md

 rm(SnpArrays.datadir("mouse.test.hvcat.bed"), force=true)
 ```

-## SnpBitMatrix
+## Linear Algebra

 In some applications we want to perform linear algebra using SnpArray directly without expanding it to numeric matrix.
-This is achieved by the `SnpBitMatrix` type.
-The implementation assumes:
+This is achieved in three different `struct`s:

-1. the SnpArray does not have missing genotypes, and
+1. Direct operations on a plink-formatted `SnpArray`: `SnpLinAlg`
+2. Operations on transformed `BitMatrix`es: `SnpBitMatrix`
+3. Direct operations on a plink-formatted data on an Nvidia GPU: `CuSnpArray`.

+`SnpLinAlg` and `SnpBitMatrix` use Chris Elrod's [LoopVectorization.jl](https://github.com/chriselrod/LoopVectorization.jl) internally.
+It is much faster on machines with AVX support. `CuSnpArray` uses [CUDA.jl](https://juliagpu.gitlab.io/CUDA.jl/) internally.

-2. the matrix corresponding to SnpArray is the matrix of A2 allele counts.
+The implementation assumes that the matrix corresponding to SnpArray is the matrix of the A2 allele counts. `SnpLinAlg` and `CuSnpArray` impute any missing genotype with its column mean by default.
+They can also configured to impute missing genotypes with zero. `SnpBitMatrix` can only impute missing values with zero.

 ### Constructor